claranet/puppet-consul_template/README.markdown

 This fork is not backwards compatible with its upstream.
-The configuration mechanism has been modified to be driven by config_hash/config_defaults instead of individual parameters to provide access to the full set of configuration options and avoid the need to make changes here as consul-template options evolve.
+The configuration mechanism has been modified to be driven by config_hash/config_defaults instead of individual parameters to provide access to the full set of options and avoid the need to make changes here as consul-template options evolve.

 ##Installation